bitnet-io/bitcoin-public-key-to-receiving-address-calculator/README.md

 You can access the site here: https://mission-bitcoin.github.io/bitcoin-public-key-to-receiving-address-calculator/

 ## What is this?
 A calculator to generate a legacy, compatibility, or segwit receiving address from a compressed bitcoin child public key.
-One use for this is to demonstrate 'likely' ownership during an audit in which you would rather not provide your private keys, extended public key, nor a message signed by the private key.
+One use for this is to demonstrate 'likely' ownership during an audit in which you would rather not provide your private key, extended public key, nor a message signed by the private key.

-This tool is not intended to generate multiple addresses from private keys nor parent public keys (including xpubs).
-You'll mostly find this useful if you already have a receiving address and the associated public key, or if you have a public key and want to verify it can derive a specific receiving address.
+This tool is not intended to generate multiple addresses (eg, from mnemonic seed words, a parent private key, or an extended public key).
+You'll mostly find this calculator useful if you already have a receiving address and the associated child public key, or if you have a child public key and want to determine which standard receiving addresses it derives.

-If you want to just test the calculator out, then you can also generate a random compressed WIF private key along with the derived public key and legacy receiving address.
+If you just want to test the calculator out, then you can also generate a random compressed WIF private key along with the derived public key and legacy receiving address.
 Only use these to test the calculator - do not use them to store your bitcoin!

+This site was purposely designed without the option to input seed words, a private key, or an extended public key (ie, because it's a security risk).
+If you're concerned about entering a child public key on this page, then you can download the site from Github and run it offline.

+If you're unsure of the distinction between parent and child keys, compressed and uncompressed keys, etc, then **Mastering Bitcoin** <a href="https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch04.asciidoc" target="blank">Chapter 4</a> and <a href="https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch05.asciidoc" target="blank">Chapter 5</a> have got you covered!</a></p>

 ## Why does this exist?
 Good question.

 I developed this mainly for my own learning.
 Also, while it's relatively trivial to calculate a receiving address from a public key, I haven't found a website that makes it easy to do.
-Most wallet/address calculator sites start by having you generate (or enter) your seed words or private keys first (ie, rather than starting with a child public key).
+Most wallet/address calculator sites start by having you generate (or enter) your seed words or private key first (ie, rather than starting with a child public key).

 If you're unsure how to find the public key for one of your receiving addresses, then you can use a comprehensive wallet software or wallet generation tool, for example:
 - <a href="https://sparrowwallet.com/" target="blank">Sparrow Wallet</a>